A classification of Taylor towers of functors of spaces and spectra

-The resulting simplicial category is the usual simplicial category of $K$-coalgebras.
-In particular, the vertices of the simplicial set $\Hom_{K}(A,A')$ are the strict $K$-coalgebra morphisms $A \to A'$ in the sense of Definition \ref{def:comonad}. \end{remark}
+The resulting topological category is the usual category of $K$-coalgebras.
+In particular, the points in $\Hom_{K}(A,A')$ are the strict $K$-coalgebra morphisms $A \to A'$ in the sense of Definition \ref{def:comonad}. \end{remark}

-There is another way to construct simplicial mapping objects in a $\csSet$-enriched category, which is by taking totalizations of the cosimplicial simplicial sets instead of their strict limits.
-As we see below this produces a simplicial category for which composition is not strictly associative, but is associative up to higher coherent homotopies.
+There is another way to construct mapping spaces in a $\cTop$-enriched category, which is by taking totalizations of the cosimplicial spaces instead of their strict limits.
+As we see below this produces a topological category for which composition is not strictly associative, but is associative up to higher coherent homotopies.
 It is this approach that yields the homotopy theory we are interested in.

-It is convenient to use the `fat' totalization throughout this paper since this has the correct homotopy type without requiring a Reedy fibrant replacement.
+It is convenient to use the `restricted' (or `fat') totalization throughout this paper since this has the correct homotopy type without requiring a Reedy fibrant replacement.